hizo/ueni-fe-test/README.md

-# UENI Front-end Interview Test
+# Task

-Task: Build a basic web application with ReactJS based on the assets in the zip file provided.
+Build a basic web application with ReactJS based on the assets in the zip file provided.

 Files: